White Chocolate Cracker Jack Popcorn Cookie Recipe

 • 1 teaspoon cinnamon

-• 3/4 teaspoon Diamond Crystal Kosher salt, halve if using Morton's
+• 3/4 teaspoon Diamond Crystal Kosher salt, if using Morton's, use about half that

-• 5 cup caramel popcorn, broken up into pieces (see notes)
+• 5 cup caramel popcorn, broken up into pieces, if needed (see notes)

 Toasted Peanuts